Real Estate Expert Witness

 Most importantly, you need a real estate expert who has been qualified in a Court of Law.

-Lee Segal is a Commercial Real Estate Expert Witness in California in the following Commercial Real Estate Litigation categories:
+Lee Segal is a Commercial Real Estate Expert and Expert Witness Who is Qualified in All Areas of His Business.

 - Shopping Centers